+ Q: But Marvel already said Daredevil will be back in the future.

 They are very high-quality shows.
 We haven't yet discussed that, but I would say that's a possibility.

-This confirms there are no plans in the works to move anything to Disney+.
-However, with a high ranking Disney exec stating on the record that there’s a possibility, this reaffirms our need to continue communicating as a united fanbase that we want to see this happen with THIS cast and creative team, and we are willing to wait for it.
+This confirms that, at the time of cancellation, there were no plans in the works to move anything to Disney+.
+However, a high ranking Disney exec stating on the record that there’s a possibility of Marvel Netflix shows being revived on a Disney-owned streaming service is incredibly significant.
+It reaffirms our need to continue communicating as a united fanbase that we want to see this happen with THIS cast and creative team, and that we are willing to wait for it!

 + Q: I don’t believe in petitions. / We can’t do anything about it anyway.
 What’s the point?

-A: We understand that everyone has their own opinion about this cancellation and what can realistically be done.
-And everyone is within their right to decide what course of action is best for them.
+A: We understand that everyone has their own opinion about this cancellation and what can realistically be done, and that it’s within everyone’s right to decide what course of action is best for them.
 But those of us behind this campaign would prefer to keep fighting for this show, and we know we’re not alone.
-Maybe participating in fan campaigns isn’t your thing, but if you enjoyed season 3 at all, we’d still invite you to sign the petition.
-It takes less than a minute to make a difference and now you're joining more than 180,000 fans who feel the same.
+If participating in fan campaigns isn’t your thing, but you enjoyed season 3 at all, we’d still invite you to sign the petition.
+It takes less than a minute to make a difference - and join more than 200,000 fans who feel the same way!

 + Q: Are the petition and SaveDaredevil.com the same thing?

 A: No, but we are working together.
 The original SaveDaredevil.com began as a social media campaign + website on Monday, November 26 under the hashtag #RenewDaredevil.
-But before the initial campaign could fully launch, the show was cancelled and as a result, we pivoted the campaign into #SaveDaredevil.
-Separate from this, a petition was started by another passionate Daredevil fan, Joseph Garcia.
-When it was clear his petition was getting the most attention out of the rest of the fan-initiated petitions, we decided to reach out, partnering on promotion and petition updates that can help align the campaign and petition more closely together, allowing fans to easily find both.
+But before the initial campaign could fully launch, the show was cancelled, and as a result, we pivoted the campaign into #SaveDaredevil.
+Separately from this, a petition was started by another passionate Daredevil fan, Joseph Garcia.
+When it was clear his petition was garnering the most attention of all the fan-initiated petitions, we decided to reach out, partnering on promotion and petition updates that align the campaign and petition more closely together, allowing fans to easily find both.
 So if you have a question about the petition, reach out to him on Twitter; if you have a campaign question, you can reach out to us!